 Dr. Matthew Stanford: The church in a sense is the answer in my mind to mental health problems because people are going there first.
 Uh, this is a divine opportunity that God’s given us, and we have to be more aware.

-End of Excerpt
+End of Preview

 Jim: And, uh, you know, those are stigmas that we want to attempt to overcome right now.
-Dr. Matthew Stanford understands this problem so well.
-Every day, he works with people whose lives have been shattered by mental illness.
-But he also sees many who are restored to health and – leading productive lives.
-Dr. Stanford is the CEO of the Hope and Healing Center and Institute in Houston.
-And he’s written a book called Grace for The Afflicted: A Clinical and Biblical Perspective on Mental Illness.
-Dr. Stanford, welcome to Focus.
+Uh, Dr. Matthew Stanford understands this problem so well.
+Every day he works with people whose lives have been shattered by mental illness, but he also sees many who are restored to health and leading productive lives.
+Dr. Stanford is the CEO of the Hope and Healing Center, an institute in Houston, and he’s written a book called Grace for the Afflicted: A Clinical and Biblical Perspective on Mental Illness.
+Uh, Dr. Stanford, welcome to Focus.